ks982579/vite-landing-page/README.md

 - [React Context TypeScript | LogRocket.com](https://blog.logrocket.com/how-to-use-react-context-typescript/)

+## Challenges

+1. Some code duplication in dashboard components.
+   I would have liked to similar component features, which would be a refactor story.
+2. I worked with MUI previously, but still found it challenging to determine the best component for each job.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: